Drive sales on autopilot with ecommerce-focused features

 iMessage shows preview cards

-How to send a link in text messages with an Android device
+How to send a link in a text message with an Android device

 These steps will help you send links in texts on Android: